 Signs and symptoms of eczema can pop up all over your body.
-From your arms and legs to your torso and scalp, many people struggle with itching and dryness everywhere.
+From patches of skin on your arms and legs to your torso and scalp, many people struggle with itching and dryness everywhere.

 You’ll probably notice the worst rashes where your skin experiences friction and where you tend to sweat.
 This includes your elbow creases, backs of your knees, and more.

-In general, the most common symptoms of eczema include:
+In general, the most common side effects and symptoms of eczema include:

 Some cases are more severe than others.
 Severity can also change with each flare-up, making it tough to predict how you should approach treatment.

-There are many types of eczema, each with somewhat different characteristics.
+There are many types of eczema, each with somewhat different characteristics and risk factors.
 All of them can involve severe itching, redness, and dry, scaly skin.
 Rashes occur most often behind the knees and on the arms, but they can happen all over the body, too.

 Types of eczema include:

-- Eczema due to Atopic Dermatitis: The most common form of eczema, involving a dry, itchy rash.
+Eczema due to Atopic Dermatitis: The most common type of atopic eczema, involving a dry, itchy rash.
 Usually crops up in early childhood.
 It may be chronic, long-lasting, and may happen alongside asthma, hay fever (allergies) and even migraine headaches.
 This condition tends to run in families.

-- Dyshidrotic Eczema: Involves fluid-filled blisters on areas like your hands and feet.
+Dyshidrotic Eczema: Involves fluid-filled blisters appearing as hand eczema or on areas such as the feet.